OpenSees/OpenSeesDocumentation/source/user/manual/material/uniaxialMaterials/HystereticSM.rst

      - return array of user-defined force limit states

    * - defoLimitStatesDCR
-     - deformation Demand-Capacity Ratio on User-Defined Limit States
+     - deformation DCR on User-Defined Limit States
      - array with the ratio of the CURRENT strain to each of the user-defined deformation limit states
    * - defoLimitStatesDCRMax
-     - Maximum-deformation Demand-Capacity Ratio on User-Defined Limit States
+     - Maximum-deformation DCR on User-Defined Limit States
      - array with the ratio of the MAXIMUM strain to each of the user-defined deformation limit states (positive limit-state value emaxP/els, negative value emaxN/els)
    * - defoLimitStatesDCRMaxAbs
-     - MaximumAbsolute-deformation Demand-Capacity Ratio on User-Defined Limit States
+     - MaximumAbsolute-deformation DCR on User-Defined Limit States
      - array with the ratio of the MAXIMUM strain to each of the envelope strain points (max(emaxP,abs(emaxN))/els)

    * - forceLimitStatesDCR
-     - force Demand-Capacity Ratio on User-Defined Limit States
+     - force DCR on User-Defined Limit States
      - array with the ratio of the CURRENT stress/force to each of the user-defined force limit states